 This is the only suggestion that you can’t walk to from downtown Palm Springs.
-That being said it is worth the quick drive to visit this famous coffee shop from Seattle.
-Stumptown has some of the best coffee you will find in Southern California outside of LA or San Diego.
+That being said, it is worth the quick drive to visit this coffee shop.
+Ernest Coffee has some of the best coffee you will find in Southern California outside of LA or San Diego.
 I go out of my way to visit when I get the chance.

 So as you can see, even if you are like me and don’t really enjoy traditional shopping, downtown Palm Springs still has a lot of fun spots to explore.
 Let me know what your favorite spot is in the comments.